dandarnell/SignEditor/README.md

 The editor is written in vanilla JavaScript, with an interface designed in HTML and CSS.
 Sent messages are communicated to signs in the field through a PHP backend on the server, which then connects to the sign controller via a cellular connection.
 The editor supports multiple messages per sign, multiple sign styles (pixel array, monospaced, line spaced), kerning, leading, three high-visibility fonts, and several common default messages.

-The editor is currently in use by hundreds of individual customers, local municipalities, state departments of transportation, and police departments.
+The editor is currently in use by several individual customers, local municipalities, state departments of transportation, and police departments.

 ## Screenshots
 *Sign Editor displaying "Hello, world!" in a bolded font:*